 - Speech-Language Pathologist - Speech-language pathologists are clinical professionals who work with patients to treat communication, speech, and vocal disorders as well as swallowing problems.

-- Veterinarian - If you love to take care of animals, you might want to consider a career as a veterinarian.
+- Veterinarian - If you love to take care of animals, you might want to consider a career as a veterinarian, or animal doctor.
 Job duties center around providing medical care and treatment to all kinds of animals.
 Depending on your location, you'll be keeping up with everything from canine care to horse health to cattle constitution.

 - Veterinary Assistant - A job as a veterinary assistant is another great choice for a person who loves animals.
 Veterinary assistants clean cages, provide animals with food and water, and help veterinarians during surgical procedures.

 Careers in Hospitality and Tourism

 People love to relax, be comfortable, and have fun enjoy working in the hospitality industry.
 Whether you're interested in providing people with good food, quality lodging, or engaging entertainment, you'll likely discover a career in the hospitality field that's just right for you.

 - Amusement and Recreation Attendant - Amusement and recreation attendants work at facilities like theme parks, amusement parks, and recreation facilities.
 Job duties include maintaining equipment, scheduling activities, and operating rides and concession stands.